mdn/content/files/en-us/web/svg/tutorial/svg_and_css/index.md

 }

 /*
- Non-standard way of styling elements referenced via &lt;use&gt; elements, supported by some older browsers
+ Non-standard way of styling elements referenced via <use> elements, supported by some older browsers
 */
 #outer-petals .segment-fill {